zachmccabe/beijing/docs/faq.md

 The Field Guide was intentionally written to give you essential info and then get out of your way, so that you can get on with making photos.

-### Why did you write this book?

-Beijing is my second home.
-I am excited to share it with you.

-I wrote this book so you can spend _more_ of your time focusing on photography, and less time worrying about logistics.

-After hearing visiting photographers ask the same questions over and over, I decided it was time to do something about it.

-### Troubleshooting Chinese text on old Kindle e-ink hardware
+## Troubleshooting Chinese text on old Kindle e-ink hardware

 iPhones, Android phones and Kindle hardware all typically display Chinese language text just fine.
 Some early Kindle e-ink devices may require you to fiddle with your font settings to display Chinese characters, though.